Robert-van-Engelen/lisp/README.md

     (string x1 x2 ... xk)

 Returns a string concatenation of symbols, strings and numbers.
-Lists as `x` may contain character codes that are converted to a string.
+Lists may contain 8-bit character codes (ASCII/UTF-8) that are converted to a string.

     (load <name>)